You are here:

 Comparing draft policy or documents to these criteria may be helpful if local jurisdictions or state agencies would like them to be included as enforceable policies in the Program.

-Statewide Planning Goal enforceable policies
+Statewide Planning Goal enforceable policies are selected directly from Goal language.

 North Coast: County and City enforceable policies are not currently available on our web site.
 Please contact the Coastal State-Federal Relations Coordinator for a list of these enforceable policies.